stephensekula/smu-hep-data-science/README.md

 Modules for a data science program in a HEP/particle physics class at SMU

 This repository is home to Jupyter/Python notebook and other resources, arranged into modules, that can be used to conduct a data science portion of a HEP/Particle Physics course.
-This is implemented at SMU when the course is instructed by the lead author of this repository (Stephen Sekula).
+This is implemented at SMU where the course is instructed by the lead author of this repository ([Stephen Sekula](http://www.physics.smu.edu/sekula/)).

 The modules expect some familiarity already with Python, so it is important before utilizing any materials here that students already have a pre-requisite of some education in Python as a programming language.
 This can be done by the instructor or by requiring a Python programming course first.